The Stand (2020 miniseries): Filming

 The production filmed in and near Vancouver, British Columbia from September 2019 to March 2020.

 During filming, the working title "Radio Nowhere" was used.
 Specific filming locations included the Ladner Trunk Road in Ladner, British Columbia for some small town downtown areas and downtown Vancouver; for example, the latter was used for filming a dead body hanging from a building, as well as other "dead bodies, trash & debris, shouting of coarse language & gunfire", according to news reports.
 South Surrey’s (pink) Pacific Inn, the "quaint" downtown area of Port Coquitlam standing in for parts of Boulder, Colorado and other areas of the Lower Mainland.
 Exteriors of the home of Mother Abagail were filmed at a house built for the production in Ladner.

 The production completed filming a few days before it would have been shut down due to the COVID-19 pandemic.

 Music

-The original score for the series was composed by Nate Walcott and Mike Mogis, who have contributed to Josh Boone's other works.
+The original score for the series was composed by Nate Walcott and Mike Mogis, who have collaborated with Josh Boone on Stuck in Love (2012) and The Fault in Our Stars (2014).